surasuraharsha/Preddii-Assignment_22B2442/README.md

 Step 3: View Results
 The system will display the extracted answers in structured cards:

-Torque/Specs: Cards displaying the Value and Unit (e.g., 175 Nm).
+Torque/Specs: Look for the Value and Unit (e.g., 175 Nm).

 Textual Answers: Clear explanations for procedures or warnings.